 The craving to smoke feels good in the moment, but if you become aware of the craving and the emotions and thoughts interlinked to it, you would see that it actually doesn’t feel good at all – the only thing that feels good is satisfying the compulsion that arises which forces you to smoke.

 That is why in Buddhism it is said that the majority of beings are “addicted to suffering”.
-This is also why mindfulness (which is awareness really) based therapy for addiction is so successful.
+This is also why mindfulness (which is another word for acute awareness really) based therapy for addiction is so successful.

 Smoking may feel fulfilling on the surface, yet on a deeper level it is not fulfilling at all.
 The only reason you find it fulfilling is due to the fact that you aren’t really aware what the feeling of true fulfillment feels like.
 It’s like giving a dehydrated person that has never had a chance to drink high quality water, more of the same muddy H2O.
 He may be grateful to have anything he can get his hands on and deeply appreciate the hydrating liquid….but in reality he has no clue what true, fresh, clear spring water tastes like.
 He has no true idea how actual water feels in his mouth and in his body.